 Spade says she decided to confront what she sees as a societal fear of decay, researching ways to turn people into soil faster, not slower.

-At first she looked into natural burial—a method that skips the formaldehyde, trades a coffin for a light biodegradable fabric, and places bodies at shallower depths to allow faster decomposition.
+At first she looked into natural burial—a method that skips the formaldehyde, trades a coffin for light, biodegradable fabric, and places bodies at shallower depths to allow faster decomposition.
 This form of burial is allowed in a few states.
 "It's a beautiful idea, but more appropriate for a rural setting," Spade says.

 Then she discovered the practice of composting dead livestock.
 "I didn't make up the idea of composting animals—luckily there's a lot of research on that," she explains.
 (Sure enough, you can find plenty of government literature on "livestock mortality management").
 "We know we can technically compost a human—it's not a mystery whether it will work at all."

 Spade disagrees.
 "I'm kind of forcing the collective issue.
-You don't get back just your person—you're going to get back a really beautiful material, something you can use to memorialize the person you miss," she says.
+You don't get back just your person—you're going to get back a really beautiful material, something you can use to memorialize the person you miss," she said.
 "We're all part of a collective ecosystem anyway."

 In 2014, Spade received an $80,000 grant from a New York–based philanthropic organization to make the Urban Death Project a reality.
 She's also launching a Kickstarter in a few weeks, which, depending on a few factors, could see a real-life human compost built by 2020.
 But before all that happens, Spade has to battle a few lawmakers.
-"It'll be state-by-state, a lot of small campaigns," she says of the work ahead.
+"It'll be state-by-state, a lot of small campaigns," she said of the work ahead.
 "It's about telling people this is an option that works."

 Follow Sarah Berman on Twitter.